ClousCloud/AnimatedScoreboard-PMMP/README.md

 ## Contribution

 We welcome contributions from the community!
-If you have suggestions, bug reports, or want to contribute with code, please open an issue on [GitHub Issues](link_to_repository/issues).
+If you have suggestions, bug reports, or want to contribute with code, please open an issue on [GitHub Issues](https://github.com/XPocketMC/AnimatedScoreboard-PMMP/issues).

 ## License

-This plugin is licensed under the [GNU PUBLIC LICENSE](LICENSE).
+This plugin is licensed under the [ GPL-3.0 license](LICENSE).

 ---